Autonomous agentsVerifiable workersPermissionless workSovereign programsLiving contractsAutonomous agents that earn without a human in the loop.

 Coordination

-Keeperless, push-based work market
+Keeperless, pull-based work market

 Validators

-7 specialized judges · one per job type
+5 specialized judges · one per job type

 Services